crest-summit/summit-help/summit/checklists/proposal/formB.md

-Signed approval form required when costs normally charged as indirect will be included in the direct costs of the budget.
-See OSP Website to access form.
+Administrative Costs include items such as office supplies, postage or administrative staff that would normally be included in the Indirect Costs.
+See VT Policy 3240.